 And while he's there, a man possessed by an unclean spirit - by a demon - runs in and makes a scene.
 Because this demon knows who Jesus is: the Holy One of God.
-Jesus orders the demon to be silent and then casts the demon out.
+And he wants to create trouble for Jesus.
+But instead, Jesus orders the demon to be silent and then casts the demon out.

 The people are amazed by Jesus' authority.
 He becomes instantly famous.
 It's all anybody can talk about.
 Which means that no one is actually listening to his preaching anymore.
 They're just waiting for another miracle.
-So Jesus decides to leave the synagogue and goes the home of his disciple, Peter.
+So Jesus decides to leave the synagogue and goes to the home of his disciple, Peter.

-It turns out that Peter is married and his mother-in-law is staying at his house because she is very, very sick.
+It turns out that Peter is married, or perhaps was at one time married, and his mother-in-law is staying at his house because she is very, very sick.
 We don't know what she had.
 Only that it caused her to have a high fever.
 It might have been a simple infection that could have been cleared up by a round of antibiotics.
 But back then, it was deadly.

 So they tell Jesus about her and he goes to her room to see her.
 He takes her by the hand, lifts her up, and the fever is gone.
 Not only that, but Peter's mother-in-law is back to perfect health.
+Imagine that.
+One moment, you're in bed with a high fever.
+The next, you're complete well.
+Faster than a child gets over a head cold.

+That's what she experiences.
 She has regained every ounce of her strength.
 Such that she gets up and begins serving dinner to Jesus and the disciples.